Security

 - Storage — keys live in Cloudflare KV under

 apikey:{key}.
-The collector hot-cachesClientConfigwith a 2-minute LRU for performance (~99.5% hit rate in production). - Permission scopes —
+The collector hot-cachesClientConfigwith a 2-minute LRU for performance (~99.5% hit rate in production). - Reserved scope labels —

-events:write,events:read,live:read,identity:resolve,signals:read— see API keys + auth. - Rotation — mint a new key in the dashboard → deploy to your site config → wait 7 days → delete the old key.
+events:write,events:read,live:read,identity:resolve,signals:read— see API keys + auth. - Rotation — request a new key through support → deploy it to your site config → wait 7 days → support revokes the old key.
 The 2-minute hot cache + 30-second negative cache means rotation takes effect globally within ~2 minutes after the KV write.

-- Revocation — instant via the dashboard.
+- Revocation — support-assisted today.
 The key is deleted from KV and cached negative-lookup entries flush within 30 seconds.

 Keys are opaque bearer credentials.
-A compromised key grants whatever scopes it carries until revoked — same trust model as Stripe restricted keys.
-Treat them accordingly: CI secret managers, per-environment keys, cs_test_ prefix for staging.
+A compromised key can be used until revoked — same trust model as Stripe restricted keys.
+Treat them accordingly: CI secret managers, per-environment keys, and the cs_test_ prefix for non-production use.

 Admin surface — X-Admin-Key

 A handful of administrative endpoints (custom hostname provisioning, KV bootstrap, force-refresh cache) require the ADMIN_API_KEY secret via X-Admin-Key header instead of the standard API key.
-The admin secret is set via wrangler secret put ADMIN_API_KEY and rotated quarterly.
+The admin secret is set via wrangler secret put ADMIN_API_KEY.
 It's not issued to customers — the dashboard calls these endpoints on your behalf when you, say, provision a new tracking domain.

 Rate limiting